Quantum channels and memory effects: Summary and Outlook

 \section{Summary and Outlook}

-In the last decades the subject of quantum channels has become prominent for its usefulness in foundational issues \cite{Kraus83} as well as in technological applications (see the latest striking experiments in quantum communication \cite{Ma12,Y13}.
-Here, this subject has been reviewed using a broad approach that includes memory effects.
+In the last decades the subject of quantum channels has become prominent for its usefulness in foundational issues \cite{Kraus83} as well as in technological applications (see the latest striking experiments in quantum communication \cite{Ma12,Y13}).
+Here, this subject has been addressed using a broad approach that embraces memory effects.
 This is because the consideration of spatial and temporal memory effects is becoming increasingly pressing with the continuing miniaturization of devices and with increasing communication rates.
-However, in this scenario defining general properties and (addressing the) capacities (issue) become daunting tasks.
+In this scenario defining general properties and determining communication performance become daunting tasks.
+Hence, we have mainly touched topics relevant to and witnessing progresses towards these ends.

-Several quantum memory channels models have been devised and their taxonomy presented in Section \ref{sec:tqmc}.
+At beginning (Sec.\ref{sec:qcbo}) we have reviewed basic features of quantum channel maps and tools for their characterization.
+Some physical examples of temporal and spatial evolutions of quantum systems, that the general framework of quantum (input-output) channels can describe, are also discussed.
+Then we have focussed on multiple channel uses by addressing their structural properties in Sec.\ref{sec:fmmqc}.
+There, several quantum memory channels models have been devised and their taxonomy presented.
 However, it is worth noticing that the latter is based on channel representations that consider input and (initial) memory systems mapped onto output and (final) memory systems.
 In a black-box description accounting only for input to output mapping some of these models could result equivalent.
 Loosely speaking this could be analogous to the possibility of having different Kraus representations of the same quantum channel.
 Hence, a property of quantum channels (fixed point, indecomposability, etc.) should be defined in a more general way, that is, the channel has the property if there exists at least one of its memory representations that satisfies it.

+Reliable communication through quantum channels can be achieved by employing error correcting codes as discussed in Sec.\ref{sec:codes}.
+Standard quantum codes are designed to counteract independent errors affecting multiple uses of a noisy quantum channel.
+On the other hand, memory channels produce correlated errors.
+An extreme case is represented by collective errors affecting a certain number of information carriers at once.
+In such a case the symmetries of the noise usually allow for the existence of decoherence free subspaces.
+In the intermediate situations one has to design new codes to counteract errors that are neither independent nor completely correlated.
+A relevant strategy to produce such codes is by concatenation of standard codes and decoherence free subspaces.
+Another strategy consists in exploiting cyclic property of some codes.
+Finally a relation between convolutional codes and memory channels has been highlighted.